Brand Development / Project Management / Photography / Logo Design / Web Design

 "This is where you can shop for something truly special.
 Floodzone currently offers unique, limited-edition shirts, signed and numbered by the artist's own hand."

-In 2014, my team and I started an apparel shop in our spare time.
+In 2014, my design team and I started an apparel shop in our spare time.
 We had ideas and nowhere to put them, so after a few weeks deliberating our creative outlet, we decided, anticlimactically, on t-shirts.
 Now I know what you're thinking, "how is that unique, like, at all?"

 Simply put, it's not.

 We weren't creating Floodzone to be trailblazers or pioneers, or even to be very successful.
 In fact, we were happy to break even in our apparel endeavor.
 The real benefit was the practice of trade and knowledge of application that came with the process of creating our brand ourselves, start to finish.

 Over the next six months, we conceptualized our vision by writing business statements – deciding on everything from packaging, to hand-written thank you cards in every order – from branding aesthetic to photographic style, and proudly created everything ourselves.
 I developed the brand, honed my skills behind the lens in both product lighting and portrait style, art directed a look book, and built our online store.